Lumavate-Team/documentation/COMPONENTS.rst

   'tags': ['Array of Tags which can be used within a Widget to denote where a Component can be used'], 'type': 'Unique Label per Component',
   'properties':
-  [  // Array of Properties to be shown within the Studio
+  [  // Array of Properties to be shown within the studio
     {
-      'classification': 'Tab Name for which this property resides', 'default': 'Default Value',
-      'helpText': 'Help Text',
+      'classification': 'Tab name',
+      'section': 'Section name',
+      'help': 'Help text for the property.
+Use Markdown to provide additional help to the studio user', 'name': 'Property name which will be used to reference this property', 'label': 'Property label',
+      'type': 'Property type - see below'
+      'default': 'Default value',
-      'label': 'Display Label',
+      'label': 'Display label',
-      'name': 'property1' //Property Name used in the Component', 'options': {},
+      'options': {},
-      'section': null,
-      'type': 'Property Type: Text, Toggle, Image, Color, etc.'
     }
   ],
   'template': '<component-tag property1='{{componentData.property1}}'></component-tag>'

-The components.json file should be included within the root folder of the dsitrubtable taht is uploaded to Lumavate.
+The components.json file should be included within the root folder of the distributable that is uploaded to Lumavate.

 .. include:: ../PROPERTIES.rst